m-roberts/fitbit-cli/README.md

 ## Using The CLI
 Run `fitbit` directly in your terminal.
 Assuming that your PATH is set correctly, this should work out-of-the-box.
 On first run, OAuth credentials will be required.
 These are then saved in your home directory (in `~/.fitbit/`), and subsequent calls will begin to retrieve data.
-**Currently, this is only outputting today's food log as a proof of concept.**

 ## API
 * [Source](https://github.com/orcasgit/python-fitbit/)